 Is SDF FDA approved as a drug to treat dental caries?

 No — like fluoride varnish, it is cleared as a device to treat dental hypersensitivity.
 The NIH/FDA phase III trial will soon end, and caries drug approval is expected thereafter.
 It was granted Breakthrough Therapy status by the FDA.
 We expect that drug approval will constitute a move to a Category I CPT code.

 Who contributed to this work?
 How did it happen?

-The code proposal was a collaboration led by a team focused on minimally invasive care within CareQuest Institute.
+The code proposal was a collaboration led by a team focused on minimally invasive care within CareQuest Institute, which sponsored and submitted the proposal.
 Peter Milgrom, DDS, emeritus professor at the University of Washington Schools of Dentistry and Public Health and founder of Advantage Silver Dental Arrest, did the bulk of the early work to get this project moving.
 Without him, none of this would have happened.
 There were also key contributions from Elevate Oral Care, the Children's Health Alliance of Wisconsin, and a group of physicians who have been using and teaching SDF themselves, including Drs.
 Stephen Holve, Karen Sokal-Guttierez, and Rebecca Bernstein, in particular.